6 Signs It’s Time To Move (On)

 Think that sounds shockingly short?
 Or way too long?
 The fact is, people’s reasons for selling their home are different, as are their time frames.

 Still, there are some common threads—financial and emotional—that lead us to call it quits on our home and move on to the next one.
 And you don’t always see them coming.

 1. You know the seller’s market is booming and you want in

-Let’s start with one of the most obvious reasons to sell: You’re eager to make a profit on your property.
+Let’s start with one of the most obvious reasons to sell: You’re eager to make a profit on your real estate investment.

 You need to gauge the key indicators of a strong market, explains Allen Shayanfekr, CEO and co-founder of Sharestates, an online real estate investment company.

 A few signals: The price per square foot in your area is increasing, the amount of time properties stay on the market is decreasing, and you’ve noticed an uptick in brokerage activity in your neighborhood.
 (If you’re situated in an especially hot neighborhood, you might even get a letter or a knock on the door from a listing agent who wants to help you get in on the action).